Acoustic model: Background

 Modern speech recognition systems use both an acoustic model and a language model to represent the statistical properties of speech.
 The acoustic model models the relationship between the audio signal and the phonetic units in the language.
 The language model is responsible for modeling the word sequences in the language.
 These two models are combined to get the top-ranked word sequences corresponding to a given audio segment.

 Most modern speech recognition systems operate on the audio in small chunks known as frames with an approximate duration of 10ms per frame.
 The raw audio signal from each frame can be transformed by applying the mel-frequency cepstrum.
-The coefficients from this transformation are commonly known as mel frequency cepstral coefficients (MFCC)s and are used as an input to the acoustic model along with other features.
+The coefficients from this transformation are commonly known as mel-frequency cepstral coefficients (MFCCs) and are used as an input to the acoustic model along with other features.

-Recently, the use of Convolutional Neural Networks has led to big improvements in acoustic modeling.
+Recently, the use of convolutional neural networks has led to major improvements in acoustic modeling.